ndy-s/puppet-browser/README.md

 > [!CAUTION]
 > This requires permission from your browser, so you need to accept the confirmation when it appears.

+It turns out clipboard access only works reliably on `https` or `localhost`.
+If automatic copy/paste doesn’t work, a manual popup will show up asking you to paste or copy the content.
+Just follow the instructions in the popup and it should work.
+Even with permissions, some browsers can still block clipboard actions in certain situations, so having this manual fallback makes sure everything runs smoothly.

 ### Action Queue
 Another challenge I faced is that event listeners and Socket.IO emit/on events are not executed sequentially.
 Actions might overlap if sent at the same time.
 To fix this, I implemented a [`queue.js`](https://github.com/ndy-s/puppet-browser/blob/main/lib/queue.js), where all actions are recorded and processed sequentially.